 9. Sun worship at Divorce Beach

 Divorce Beach, appropriately connected to Lover's Beach, is on the Pacific side.
 Come here to soak up some sun, and then watch it go down - Cabo sunsets don’t get much better than seen from here.
-Be warned however, the currents are deceptively dangerous and even strong swimmers can be easily swept away, so don’t swim.
+Be warned however, the currents are deceptively dangerous and even strong swimmers can be easily swept away, so don’t risk it.